How can you find a job if you do not have a visa?

 This might make it difficult for you to convince a potential employer that you are still the best candidate for the role.

-And now some feedback to show you that our service fusion works!
+And now a case study to show you that our Service Fusion actually works!

 "Good evening!
 This morning I phoned Ruth W. from X. I have let her know that we are in daily contact.
 I also told her that from my perspective, all is in excellent shape, and I am confident we will receive an answer to the work visa application very soon.